Bylaws

 An Orthoptist Member shall have the right to vote and shall be ineligible to hold office.

-An individual who is a practice manager or administrator for an Active, Associate, or Emeritus member’s practice may apply to become an Administrator Member.
-The Active, Associate or Emeritus member shall verify the applicant’s role in their practice by completing a reference, once the application is submitted.
-Should that role change, the administrator member and/or the Active, Associate or Emeritus member shall notify AAPOS.
+An individual who is a practice manager or administrator for a Member, Associate Member, or Emeritus Member’s practice may apply to become an Administrator Member.
+The Member, Associate Member or Emeritus Member shall verify the applicant’s role in their practice by completing a reference, once the application is submitted.
+Should that role change, the Administrator Member and/or the Member, Associate Member or Emeritus Member shall notify AAPOS.

 Administrator applicants will be reviewed by the Membership Committee with confirmation by the Board of Directors.